rafalh/dashfaction/README.md

 -------------
 Dash Faction is compatible with Red Faction 1.20 North America (NA).
 If your game version is 1.00 or 1.10 you have to update it to 1.20 first.
-If your edition is not NA or you are using Steam version, you have to replace RF.exe file with one from 1.20 NA version (it can be found on FactionFiles.com).
+If your edition is not NA or you are using Steam version, you have to replace RF.exe file with one from the 1.20 NA version (it can be found on FactionFiles.com).
 Launcher will ask you to do it if it detects unsupported EXE file.
-Dash Faction official installer does all required changes to the installation automatically.
+THe Dash Faction installer does all required changes to the installation automatically.

 Supported operating systems: Windows 7 and newer.